MiguelRocha2001/MiguelRocha2001.github.io/_portfolio/dadtkv.md

 {: style="text-align: justify;"}

 ## 4. Implementation
-DADTKV is implemented using C# and gRPC for remote communication.
+DADTKV was implemented using C# and gRPC for remote communication.
 Key features of the implementation include:
 - **Fault Tolerance:** Mechanisms are in place to ensure system resilience, allowing the system to continue making progress even if a minority of servers fail.
-- **Time Slots:** The system's state is updated in a sequence of time slots, allowing for fault tolerance testing and system monitoring.
+- **Time Slots:** The system's state is updated in a sequence of time slots.
+Each time slot is associated with a set of transactions that are executed concurrently.
 {: style="text-align: justify;"}

 ## 5. Documentation